GE

 Conclusion

 VHYL remains the cleanest core holding: cheap, globally diversified, paying 2.57% with a five-year total return north of 70%.
 IUKD earns its place as the high-yield satellite for anyone who needs income now.
 ISF is the underrated option at 0.07% OCF for investors who want UK exposure without paying for a dividend label.
-GLDV is the defensive sleeve, not the core.
+GLDV is the defensive sleeve, not the core — and in a year when the energy cap is rising £209 and inflation is forecast back above 3%, that sleeve matters more than its 38.90% five-year return suggests.

-The playbook for 2026/27 hasn't really changed from 2025/26 — it's just been made starker.
-Fill the £20,000 ISA allowance every April.
+The playbook for 2026/27: fill the £20,000 ISA allowance every April.
 Use spouse allowances if you have them.
 Pick accumulating share classes inside the wrapper for compounding, distributing outside it for control.
-And accept that with gilts paying 4.70% tax-free on capital gains, cash ISAs paying 4.51% fully tax-free, and dividend ETFs yielding less than both on the surface, the case for dividend ETFs now rests entirely on the equity premium — the growth dividend ETFs can deliver that fixed income cannot.
+And accept that with direct gilts paying 4.82% with tax-free capital gains and cash ISAs paying 4.51% fully tax-free, the case for dividend ETFs now rests entirely on the equity premium — the growth they can deliver that fixed income cannot.

 That premium is real, but it's earned over decades, not quarters.
-Choose the wrapper.
-Then choose the ETF.
+The worst decision in May 2026 isn't choosing the wrong ETF.
+It's choosing the right ETF in the wrong wrapper.
+Choose the wrapper first.
+Then the ETF.
 Then ignore both until next April.

 Frequently Asked Questions